baironbernal/bloomberg/README.md

 # Bloomberg

+This is a tecnical Evaluation FrontEnd for Bloomberg

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.

+##Requisites

+- Install last version for Node.js in your PC
+- Install Angular CLI

 ## Development server

+To run this project, you have to:
+- Clone repository
+- Open Terminal
+- Exe: npm install
+- For last step, exe: ng s -o

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.